minerllabs/minerl/docs/source/api/herobraine.rst

 =================

 In addition to the default environments MineRL provides, you can use a variety of custom handlers to build your own.
-See the `Custom Environment Tutorial`_ for a tutorial on how to use these handlers.
+See the `Custom Environment Tutorial`_ to understand how to use these handlers.
 The following is documentation on all handlers which MineRL currently supports.